Rhona Goskirk: 2010–present

 After Vanessa brings her son, Johnny, home from hospital, Rhona realises that she wants another baby.
 As she has not got pregnant again, she decides to adopt and discusses it with Paddy.
 He agrees and the references selected by Paddy and Rhona include Aaron, Pearl and Leo's teacher, Tess Harris (Nicola Stephenson).
 Tess befriends Rhona and tells her that she is in love with a married man.
 Rhona encourages Tess to go for it, saying life is too short but after Tess dies, Rhona learns that Paddy is Tess's married man.
 Initially Rhona insists on carrying on as normal but soon realises that she and Paddy cannot stay together, let alone adopt a child, as things are so bad between them that they didn't realise that Leo was hurting April.

 In March 2016, Rhona tells Pierce Harris (Jonathan Wrather), Tess' widower, that Paddy was Tess' lover so Pierce punched Paddy.
 Later, Rhona discover Aaron and Chas knew that Paddy was having an affair.
 Not long afterwards, Rhona gets involved with Pierce who harbours a dark secret.
 Initially her friends and family think this a bad idea but come round when they see that Pierce and Rhona are happy together.
 In October, after Rhona and Pierce argue, she goes camping with Paddy, Marlon and Leo.
 However, Pierce arrives and they argue again.
-After Pierce leaves, Paddy and Rhona go after him and are involved in a pile up, caused by Emma Barton (Gillian Kearney) pushing her husband, James, from a bridge.
+After Pierce leaves, Paddy and Rhona go after him and are involved in a pile up, caused by Emma Barton (Gillian Kearney) pushing her husband, James (Bill Ward), from a bridge.
 Rhona and Paddy are badly injured but they all survive and Rhona continues her relationship with Pierce.